 Here are 11 strange bills that I’ve found ways to pay for with my credit card, and earned valuable rewards along the way.

 Strange Bills I've Paid With a Credit Card

 Although I’m pretty handy, being a homeowner requires paying an endless stream of people to repair and maintain everything that’s beyond my abilities.
 The vast majority of these contractors won’t accept credit cards, but there’s a few tricks you can use.

 Most contractors won’t know that you avoid interest by paying your entire statement balance (which is the only way to do it if you’re in it for the rewards).
-They will assume that like almost half of Americans, you’re carrying a credit card balance and can’t afford their services unless you finance the purchase.
+They will assume that like almost half of Americans (according to data from the New York Federal Reserve), you’re carrying a credit card balance and may not be able to afford their services unless you finance the purchase.

 2. Energy Bills

 My local gas and electric company allows me to pay with a credit card, but they don’t make it easy.
 They don’t offer any autopay feature, so I have to login to their site for each and every payment.
 Thankfully, they charge a reasonable fee of just $1.50, instead of a percentage of the transaction.
 To save time and money, I just make a few large payments a year, prepaying several months in advance.

 Like the power company, the municipal water company doesn’t offer autopay options with a credit card.
 Likewise, I login a few times a year to make large payments, rather than make small monthly payments.

 Whether it be a one-time donation or regular dues, nonprofits are always happy to accept contributions in nearly any form.

 When you purchase a car from a dealer, you always have the option of paying with a credit card.
 Sure, they’ll never offer you this option.
 You’ll have to insist on it.
 But when push comes to shove, I’ve never seen a dealer lose a sale because it wouldn’t take my card as payment.